-Find the nearest food center offering free school meals, financial and housing assistance, mental health services, and others resources for students and families facing hardship on our community resource page.
+Find financial and housing assistance, mental health services, and others resources for students and families facing hardship on our community resources page here.

 If you have not yet activated your ParentSquare account, click the activation link here.
 Download the app today for iPhone or Android.
 You can also activate your account on the app.
 Log in with your email or the cell phone number registered with your child’s school.
 Find more resources and videos here